 - Hot EGT temps

 If the DPF becomes too clogged it can cause a ton of symptoms and drivability issues.
 Turbo engines need low back-pressure post turbo to help move the hot exhaust gases out.
 As the DPF clogs it creates additional back-pressure.
 That can lead to EGT getting too hot.
 You’ll also notice power loss and longer cranks as the engine struggles to rid itself of exhaust gases.
-It can also trigger check engine lights and fault codes on the 3.0L Powerstroke.
+It can also trigger check engine lights and fault codes.

-Alright, we’ll try to move through this section quickly.
-Surprise!
-It’s yet another topic involving the Ford 3.0 V6 diesel emissions system.
-Exhaust gas temperature (EGT) sensor problems are common on many of the larger V8 Powerstroke engines.
-Issues don’t seem too common yet on the 3.0 Powerstroke, but we suspect they’ll pop up more often as these F-150 diesel trucks age.
+Yet another topic involving the diesel emissions system, the 3.0 Powerstroke is prone to EGT sensor failure.
+Exhaust gas temperature (EGT) sensor problems are also common on many of the larger V8 Powerstroke engines.
+Issues don’t seem too common yet on this engine, but we suspect they’ll pop up more often as these F-150 diesel trucks age.

 - Check engine light